PAY RANGE: 11

 PHARMACEUTICAL TECHNICIAN SUPERVISOR

-This is supervisory pharmaceutical work directing a staff of pharmacy technicians providing assistance to pharmacists by dispensing drugs and medications prescribed by medical practitioners and repackaging bulk medication for distribution to various medical facilities.
+This is supervisory pharmaceutical work directing a staff of pharmacy technicians responsible for providing assistance to pharmacists by dispensing drugs and medications prescribed by medical practitioners and repackaging bulk medication for distribution to various medical facilities.
 Work includes planning work assignments and work schedules and maintaining, dispensing and coordinating the distribution of supplies to health centers.
 Contact with district health center pharmacy staff and vendors is a significant aspect of the work.
-Employee is accountable for carrying out work objectives within the scope of established guidelines.
+The employee in this class is accountable for carrying out work objectives within the scope of established guidelines.
 Work is performed under the supervision of a Pharmaceutical Services Administrator.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 1. The position must supervise a staff of Pharmacy Technicians.

 2. This position must be located in the Central Pharmacy in the Health Department.

 3. One position will be allocated to this class.

 Plans, assigns and evaluates the work of subordinate technicians; provides technical support to subordinates in receiving, packaging and distributing prescriptions, requisitioning, storage and distribution methods, maintaining supplies, ordering drugs and maintaining appropriate records.